-When we talk about recovery this means simply recovering from the stress we endure: physical, mental and biochemical stresses.
-The 2 main ways we recover is through food: quality food that we do well on and the right quantity (intake).
+When we talk about recovery, this merely means recovering from the stress we endure: physical, mental and biochemical stresses.
+The two main ways we recover is through food: quality food that we do well on and the right quantity (intake).
 And secondly, Sleep: the amount of sleep we get and quality of sleep we get: depth and staying within our circadian rhythms.
 Today we will speak about food.
 Why is it essential to have high-quality food?
 Why is it essential to have the right intake?
 It’s essential to obtain a balanced array of nutrients and energy from (high-quality) foods to optimise better recovery for performance and weight management, goals and health.

-Feel free to email me or call if you have any questions.
+Feel free to email me or call if you have any questions